Myanmar English: Pronunciation

+Burmese English is often characterised by its unaspirated consonants, similar to Indian English.
 In Burmese English, the k, p, and t consonants are unaspirated (pronounced /k/, /p/, /t/), as a general rule, as in Indian English.
 The following are commonly seen pronunciation differences between Standard English and Burmese English:

 In addition, many words retain British pronunciation, such as vitamin /ˈvɪtəmɪn/.
 Burmese English is non-rhotic.